kelvin-kahuho/PND-Help-Chatbot/README.md

 # PND-Help-Chatbot
-PND Help Chatbot This chatbot is designed to help new mothers reduce the chances of developing postnatal depression (PND).
+This chatbot is designed to help new mothers reduce the chances of developing postnatal depression (PND).
 It is built using TensorFlow and trained on a dataset of frequently asked questions about PND and relevant information.

 #Functionality
 The chatbot can answer questions related to PND, including symptoms, risk factors, and treatment options.
 It can also provide resources for mothers who are struggling with PND and offer suggestions for self-care.